NotFounds/jaconv/README.md

 ## Description

-A converter that Japanese Hiragana/Katakana and Romaji.
+A converter to convert between Japanese Hiragana, Katakana and Romaji.

 ## Usage